What are the different kinds of book binding?

 Chain bindings

-Chain bindings, also called Coptic binding, is a technique in which the concept resembles a bite of the Spiral Binding, especially regarding the cover.
+Chain bindings, also called Coptic binding, is a technique in which the concept resembles a bit of the spiral binding, especially regarding the cover.

 The binding is a strong wire going through the cover and through each signature.